WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 }
 ```

-Building for *development* and *testing* tiers yields different font color for *Lorem ipsum* in rendered HTML as observed in browser.
+Building for *development* and *testing* tiers yields different font colour for *Lorem ipsum* in rendered HTML as observed in browser.

 ---
 # Result